henriquevelloso/PaywallKit/README.md

                 shouldShowPaywall = true
             }
             .sheet(isPresented: $shouldShowPaywall) {
-                PaywallContainerView() // This view uses the static configurations from PaywallConfig }
+                // Use default type from PaywallConfig.paywallType
+                PaywallContainerView()

+                // Or specify a type directly
+                // PaywallContainerView(type: .promo)
+            }
         }
     }